BattlesnakeOfficial/starter-snake-java/README.md

 Snake will start up on port 8080

-This snake has also been run from with Intellij successfully.
+This snake has also been run from within Intellij successfully.

 Run the tests
 ---